PMI-Basel/Bodenhausen_et_al_Prediction_soil/README.md

 # Predicting fungal communities from soil properties
 ### Bodenhausen et al
-This is the home of all the bioinformatic code used in our paper: LINK
+This is the home of all the bioinformatic code used in our paper (https://onlinelibrary.wiley.com/doi/10.1002/sae2.12055).
 Calculations were performed at sciCORE (http://scicore.unibas.ch/) scientific computing center at University of Basel.

 #### 01: Demultiplexing